110 – Written Directives

 • Chief of Staff

-Policy Review Committee (PRC): The group of HCSO employees responsible for the initial review of new or revised department policies and regular review of all existing department policies.
+Policy Review Committee (PRC): The group of HCSO employees responsible for the initial review of new or revised policies and regular review of all existing policies.
 The PRC shall be composed of five members, including three regular members and two ad-hoc members:

 • The three regular members shall be designated by the division commander or equivalent civilian manager from the following assignments: